 Design Tips

-Keep your design simple & decide on a story
+Keep your design simple and tell a single story

 - Tell a single short story through your poster rather than trying to capture the entirety of your research project.

-- Make sure your poster has a clear and descriptive title and include the project team name somewhere on the poster.
+- Make sure your poster has a clear and descriptive title.
+The title does not need to be (and in most cases should not be) your project team name.

-- Make your motivations and takeaways obvious from far away.
-Don’t hide your story in tiny text.
-A compelling and obvious story will draw people in to talk about more details!
+- Make your motivations and takeaways obvious.
+Don’t hide your story in lots of small text.
+A compelling and obvious story will draw people in and invite them to ask for more details.

 - Use large, descriptive headings to break up sections of your poster.
-Try using active statements that tell your story rather than standard nouns like introduction, methods, conclusion, etc.
+Consider using active statements that tell your story rather than standard headings like introduction, methods, conclusion, etc.

 - Avoid big blocks of text and small fonts.
 Try to keep the total text to 300-500 words and limit each line of text to 45-75 characters.
-Use a minimum font size of 22-24 points so text will be readable from a few feet away.
+Try aligning text to the left (rather than centering or justifying) to make it easier to read.

 - Limit text by using diagrams, images and data visualizations to tell parts of your story.

-- Incorporate white space to avoid overcrowding information and present a clear grouping and flow.
-It will make your poster more comfortable to read.
+- Incorporate white space to avoid overcrowding and create clear groupings and information flow.

 - Use high resolution images and simple graphics to illustrate your points.
 Include credits and captions where necessary, and make sure images won’t be distorted or grainy when enlarged.
 (Check this by zooming in to view your poster at 400% to make sure everything looks crisp and clear.)